nouradeen/Complexity-Analysis/README.md

 ## Usage
 To run the program, run `make` to compile, then run `./main` to start.

-If you want to see a plotted graf of the result, install **gnuplot** on your linux machine, and uncommented the code in the lines 93-100
+If you want to see a plotted graf of the result, install **gnuplot** on your linux machine, and uncomment the code in the lines 93-100